-- . our identification of research problems associated with particular conflict situations; - our selection of research methods which may be relevant to a better understanding of, and response to those problems; as well as - . our design of particular interventions into those conflicts.
+- .
+Identifying research problems associated with particular conflict systems; - .
+Selecting research methods which may be relevant to a better understanding of, and response to those problems; as well as - .
+Designing particular interventions into those conflicts.

-Course objectives are to:
+COURSE OBJECTIVES

-(1) Familiarize students of conflict analysis and resolution (CAR) with what research into complex conflicts is all about;

-(2) Enable them to better understand and utilize the information they uncover in the research-based conflict/conflict resolution literature, and;

-(3) Encourage them to undertake research into conflict and conflict resolution themselves, especially as a necessary (but not sufficient) condition for preventing or otherwise dealing with conflict, especially protracted, violent conflict situations at the intra- and inter-state levels.
+- (1) Familiarize students of conflict analysis and resolution (CAR) with what research into complex conflicts is all about; - (2) Enable students to better understand and utilize the knowledge they uncover in the research-based conflict/conflict resolution literature; and - (3) Encourage students to undertake research into conflict and conflict resolution themselves, as a basis for preventing, managing, settling, resolving, and/or transforming protracted, violent conflict systems at the intra- and inter-state levels.

-In summary, therefore, the course deals with the design and conduct of conflict research, the assumption being that we have to first know something about a particular conflict -- i.e., we have to first analyze it -- before we can attempt to do something about it, e.g., prevent, manage, settle, resolve, and/or transform it.